vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

     - [ ] Merge split logs.
 See [pr#2134].
 - [ ] Audit and improve the `kubernetes_pod_matadata` transform.
   - [ ] Use the `log_schema.kubernetes_key` setting.
 See [issue#1867].
+- [ ] Add a way to load optional config files (i.e. load config file if it exists, and ignore it if it doesn't).
+Required to elegantly load multiple files so that we can split the configuration.
 - [ ] Ensure our config reload strategy is solid.
   - [ ] Don't exit when there are configuration errors.
 See [issue#1816].
   - [ ] Test this.
 See [issue#2224].